 Caring for pets when you’re pregnant

 Many families think of their pets as family.
-Pets can bring much fun and joy to a home.
-But when you’re pregnant, not all pets are OK to be around.
-Pregnant women have to be careful about the kinds of animals they keep in their home and know how to handle and care for them safely.
+Pets bring much fun and joy to a home.
+But pregnant women have to be careful about the kinds of animals they keep in their home and know how to handle and care for them safely.

 - Don’t let your dog jump up on your belly.

-- If your dog has bad habits, like biting or jumping, train him to stop doing these things before you have your baby.
+- Train your dog to stop bad habits, like biting or jumping, before you have your baby.

-- Make sure your dog is up-to-date with vaccinations.
-Do this before your baby is born.
+- Make sure your dog is up-to-date with vaccinations before your baby is born.

-- If you and your dog are especially close, ask your partner or a family member to spend more time with him.
+- Ask your partner or a family member to spend more time with your dog if you and your dog are especially close.
 Because your baby will take much of your time and attention, having your dog develop relationships with others can help prepare him for changes to come once your baby is home.

-If you have a cat, use these tips to help keep you safe from toxoplasmosis:
+Use these tips to keep safe from toxoplasmosis: